ccBackEnd/onlyoffice-ccdms/README.md

 The ONLYOFFICE integration follows the API documented [here](https://api.onlyoffice.com/editors/basic):

-* User navigates to a document within Alfresco Share and selects the `Edit in ONLYOFFICE` action.
+* User navigates to a document within CostaCloud Share and selects the `Edit in ONLYOFFICE` action.
-* Alfresco Share makes a request to the repo end (URL of the form: `/parashift/onlyoffice/prepare?nodeRef={nodeRef}`).
+* CostaCloud Share makes a request to the repo end (URL of the form: `/parashift/onlyoffice/prepare?nodeRef={nodeRef}`).
-* Alfresco Repo end prepares a JSON object for the Share with the following properties:
+* CostaCloud Repo end prepares a JSON object for the Share with the following properties:
   * **url**: the URL that ONLYOFFICE Document Server uses to download the document (includes the `alf_ticket` of the current user),
   * **callbackUrl**: the URL that ONLYOFFICE Document Server informs about status of the document editing;
   * **onlyofficeUrl**: the URL that the client needs to reply to ONLYOFFICE Document Server (provided by the onlyoffice.url property);
   * **key**: the UUID+Modified Timestamp to instruct ONLYOFFICE Document Server whether to download the document again or not;
   * **title**: the document Title (name).
-* Alfresco Share takes this object and constructs a page from a freemarker template, filling in all of those values so that the client browser can load up the editor.
+* CostaCloud Share takes this object and constructs a page from a freemarker template, filling in all of those values so that the client browser can load up the editor.
 * The client browser makes a request for the javascript library from ONLYOFFICE Document Server and sends ONLYOFFICE Document Server the docEditor configuration with the above properties.
-* Then ONLYOFFICE Document Server downloads the document from Alfresco and the user begins editing.
+* Then ONLYOFFICE Document Server downloads the document from CostaCloud and the user begins editing.
-* ONLYOFFICE Document Server sends a POST request to the `callback` URL to inform Alfresco that a user is editing the document.
+* ONLYOFFICE Document Server sends a POST request to the `callback` URL to inform CostaCloud that a user is editing the document.
-* Alfresco locks the document, but still allows other users with write access the ability to collaborate in real time with ONLYOFFICE Document Server by leaving the Action present.
+* CostaCloud locks the document, but still allows other users with write access the ability to collaborate in real time with ONLYOFFICE Document Server by leaving the Action present.
 * When all users and client browsers are done with editing, they close the editing window.
-* After 10 seconds of inactivity, ONLYOFFICE Document Server sends a POST to the `callback` URL letting Alfresco know that the clients have finished editing the document and closed it.
+* After 10 seconds of inactivity, ONLYOFFICE Document Server sends a POST to the `callback` URL letting CostaCloud know that the clients have finished editing the document and closed it.
-* Alfresco downloads the new version of the document, replacing the old one.
+* CostaCloud downloads the new version of the document, replacing the old one.

 ## ONLYOFFICE Docs editions